mtlynch/mediagoblin/mediagoblin/plugins/ldap/README.rst

 .. _ldap-plugin:

 =============
- ldap plugin
+ LDAP plugin
 =============

 ..
 Warning::
    This plugin is not compatible with the other authentication plugins.

-This plugin allow your GNU Mediagoblin instance to authenticate against an LDAP server.
+This plugin allow your GNU MediaGoblin instance to authenticate against an LDAP server.

-Set up the ldap plugin
+Set up the LDAP plugin
 ======================

 1. Install the ``python-ldap`` package.